hheinzer/teal/README.md

 # Teal

-Teal is a general-purpose computational fluid dynamics library designed to solve hyperbolic-parabolic conservation laws on 3D unstructured meshes using the finite-volume method.
-It includes a simple mesh generator and can integrate with GMSH for complex geometries.
-Built-in solvers handle the compressible Euler and Navier-Stokes equations, with support for user-defined source terms.
-The flexible teal API makes it easy to implement solvers for other equation systems.
+Teal is a general-purpose computational fluid dynamics library for solving hyperbolic-parabolic conservation laws on 3D unstructured meshes using the finite-volume method.
+It includes a simple mesh generator and integrates with GMSH for complex geometries.
+Built-in solvers cover the compressible Euler and Navier-Stokes equations, with support for user-defined source terms.
+The teal API is designed for flexibility, making it straightforward to extend to other systems of equations.

 ## Features

+- **Meshes**
     - 3D unstructured mixed meshes
     - Built-in Cartesian mesh generator
-  - Mesh reader for GMSH and internal formats
+    - Readers for GMSH and internal formats
-  - Extensible to other mesh formats
+    - Extensible to additional formats
+- **Accuracy**
-- 2nd order spatial accuracy
+    - 2nd-order spatial accuracy
         - Least-squares gradient reconstruction
-- Up to 3rd order temporal accuracy
+    - Up to 3rd-order temporal accuracy
-  - Low storage explicit Runge-Kutta schemes
+        - Low-storage explicit Runge-Kutta schemes
         - Implicit Euler with Newton-GMRES solver
-- Modular equation system design
+- **Equations**
-  - Compressible Euler and Navier-Stokes equations
+    - Compressible Euler and Navier-Stokes
-  - Extensible to other conservation laws
+    - Modular design for adding other conservation laws

 ## Getting started

-Clone the repository and build:
+Clone and build:

 ```bash
 git clone https://github.com/hheinzer/teal.git